lykmapipo/kue-unique/README.md

 *Note!:To ensure unique jobs, `save callback` and `remove callback` must be passed when working with unique job(s)*

+*Warning!: There is data stucture change when moving from 0.1.x to 1.x.
+In 1.x `kue-unique` migrate to us redis hash to save unique job data instead on string.*

 ## Installation
 ```sh
 $ npm install --save async lodash kue kue-unique